realodix/awesome-flarum/README.md

 ### Theme Enhancements ([:top:](#table-of-contents))
+* [Flarum Userscript EasyOnTheEyes](https://github.com/moutonnoireu/flarum-userscript-eote) - Flarum is great but at night, your eyes might suffer from all this whitey colors.
+Here comes this userscript.
 * [FoF Night Mode](https://github.com/FriendsOfFlarum/nightmode) - Turn your flarum forum to dark as user.
 * [Material Design by Extum](https://github.com/Extum/flarum-ext-material) - Materialize your forum with this Flarum extension that uses the latest guidelines.
 * [OS-X Yosemite Mountain](https://discuss.flarum.org/d/7598)